 The work of the Centre for Politics and Media Research links into a range of fields of study that focus on the most relevant questions that face 21st Century politicians, their strategists, political journalists and agencies which seek to enhance citizen engagement.

 One strand of BU’s Centre for Politics and Media Research’s work focuses upon the soft power exerted through political campaign communication by parties, government pressure and protest groups.
 This work encompasses all contexts of campaign communication from lobbying behind closed doors to the public spectacle of elections.
 This work also links to work on media as a means of dissemination, contestation and influence.

 The study of campaign communication links to a second strand of research around the impact of political communication upon society and the citizen.
 This work explores theoretical and empirical questions regarding the nature of citizenship, social capital, political engagement and participation; and the consumption of politics.
 Much of this work is social theory located, drawing on psycho-social theory or psephological studies and dealing with matters of gender and racial equality, social inclusion, empowerment, enfranchisement and representation.

 A further strand focuses on the social, legislative and institutional governance which provides the framework for political communication and its mediation.
-The social framework approach deals with matters of ideology, social norms and the psychology of societies.
+The social framework approach deals with matters of ideology, social norms and the collective psychology of societies and publics.
 Legislative and institutional frameworks deal with the regulation of communication, regulation of the media and of the social and para-social communication facilitated through the latest digital technologies.

 A Global View of Modern Politics